-As awful as most video game movies are, some did achieve respectable success.
+As awful as most video game movies are, some did achieve respectable box office success.
 A notable example is 2019’s Detective Pikachu.

 Others pleased long-time fans of the games but bored general viewers to tears; or vice versa.
-Optimistically speaking, this suggests that those film adaptations could have worked had the producers found the correct balance between fan service and popular appeal.
-Another way of putting it would be that those producers failed to understand the two markets these movies target.
+Optimistically speaking, this suggests that such film adaptations could have worked had the producers achieved the correct balance between fan service and popular appeal.
+Or did not misunderstand the two distinctively different markets these movies target.

 1. The Legend of Zelda

-In spite of these, and more than 30 years after the first Zelda game, no official Zelda movie adaptation exists.
+In spite of these, and more than 30 years after the first Zelda adventure, no official Zelda video game movie exists.
 There’s none in the works too.
 Baffling as this is, some fans believe it’s due to Nintendo being highly resistant to film adaptations of her best titles.
 This is no thanks to the box office flop and embarrassment that was 1993’s Super Mario Bros.

 Which is sheer tragedy, don’t you think so?
-The Legend of Zelda not only has the perfect medieval fantasy setting, but every game in the franchise also always involves the same characters.
+The Legend of Zelda not only has the perfect medieval fantasy setting, every title in the franchise also always involves the same characters.
 Thus making the story easy to adapt into a multi-part movie series.

-In addition to this, there is also the beloved soundtrack—considered standard repertoire in-game music concerts worldwide.
+In addition to which, there is also the beloved soundtrack—considered standard repertoire for game music concerts worldwide.

 In my opinion, what’s missing from the whole mix is the right person to assemble the best of Zelda into a movie with universal appeal.
-Such a person not only needs to love the Zelda games, but he or she must also appreciate the delicate balance of adventure, love, and faith behind Link’s many adventures too.
+Such a person not only needs to love the Zelda titles, he or she must also appreciate the delicate balance of adventure, love, and faith behind Link’s many adventures.

-Another best-selling Nintendo franchise, rumors about a Metroid video game movie have been flying about for well over ten years.
-Like the case with The Legend of Zelda, none has amounted to anything too.
-This is especially tragic given that there are few other video game series arguably more suitable for film adaptations than the adventures of galactic bounty hunter Samus Aran.
+Another best-selling Nintendo franchise, rumors about a Metroid film adaptation have been flying about for well over 10 years.
+Like the case with The Legend of Zelda, though, none has amounted to anything.
+This is tragic given that there are arguably few other game franchises more suitable for cinematic adaptation than the adventures of galactic bounty hunter Samus Aran.

 Think about it.
-Metroid is most widely remembered as a game in which an armor-wearing female bounty hunter braves hostile environments to confront deadly alien lifeforms.
-Lifeforms that are parasitic.
-Does that not remind you of a certain movie from 1979?
+Metroid is most widely remembered as a galactic adventure in which an armor-wearing female bounty hunter braves hostile environments to confront deadly alien lifeforms.
+Lifeforms that are parasitic too.
+Does that not remind you of a certain horror classic from 1979?
 One directed by Ridley Scott?

 Of note: a key villain in Metroid is named Ridley.

-What I’m saying is, the premise of the Metroid games is long familiar to global audiences.
-This immediately removes one of the key challenges of video game movies; that being the need to find the common ground between video game stories and cinematic plots.
+What I’m saying is, the premise of the Metroid titles is long familiar to global audiences.
+This immediately removes one of the key challenges of video game movies; that being the need to find the common ground between stories to be played and stories to be watched.

 3. Space Quest

 Not only is there a loss in interactivity, many video game elements just do not appeal when depicted by actual people on the big screen.
 To give some examples of the latter: outrageous costumes and exaggerated mannerisms.
-“Quests” that would be a thrill to play but unbearable to watch for even five minutes.
+There are also quests that would be a thrill to play but unbearable to watch for even five minutes.
 Or for even one minute.

-On the other hand, what if an adaptation goes all-out to mock video game tropes?
-A cinematic adventure not so much about the end-boss or quest, but to mock/celebrate the absurdity of video game stories?
+On the other hand, what if an adaptation goes all-out to mock the above-mentioned tropes?
+A cinematic adventure not so much about the end-boss or quest, but to mock/celebrate the absurdity of such stories?
 The likes of Jumanji: Welcome to the Jungle?

 4. Ninja Gaiden

 Ninja movies are a mixed bag.
 While some from the 80s are nowadays hailed as “cult classics,” it’s undeniable that even these are often campy and over-the-top.
-Worse, most ninja movies heavily rely on racial stereotypes.
-Such insensitive is today, a huge magnet for global condemnation.
+Worse, most ninja storylines heavily rely on cultural stereotypes.
+Such insensitivity is today, a huge magnet for global condemnation.

-Arkane Studio’s Dishonored series is the newest game franchise on this list.
-In view of the criticism rained onto the 2016 Assassin’s Creed movie, I’m sure you’d be asking, do we really need another go at adapting a stealth game series for the big screen?
+Arkane Studio’s Dishonored series is the newest franchise on this list.
+Given the criticism rained onto the 2016 Assassin’s Creed movie, I’m sure you’d be asking, do we really need another go at adapting a stealth series for the big screen?
 Isn’t it clear that watching someone snoop about on a world-saving mission is quite a different business from being that hero yourself?

 Well, I personally didn’t dislike Justin Kurzel’s adaptation that much.
-I also feel that the main problem with Kurzel’s adaptation was not the source material, but the director’s art direction and misguided belief that replicating iconic moves from the games is enough to please both gamers and non-gamers.
+I also feel that the main problem with Kurzel’s adaptation was not the source material, but the director’s art direction and misguided belief that replicating iconic moves is enough to please everyone.

-Coming back to Dishonored, the gritty steampunk setting of the series and the ambiguous morality of characters, are to me, winning ingredients for a gripping movie.
-In the hands of a director who doesn’t go all out to be philosophical or to pander to fans of the games, a Dishonored movie could be a character dissertation masterpiece.
+Coming back to Dishonored, the gritty steampunk setting of the series and the ambiguous morality of the main characters, are to me, winning ingredients for a gripping movie.
+In the hands of a director who doesn’t go all out to be philosophical or to pander to fans, a Dishonored adaptation could be a character dissertation masterpiece.
 One with significant potential for Oscar recognition too.

-As for the action, I think Dishonored stands apart from other stealth games with its curious blend of mysticism and brute force, and with its emphasis on moral choices.
-To be honest, I’m not sure how these elements ought to be depicted in video game movies.
-All I can say is, I’d be deeply inclined to watch all to find out.
+As for the action, I think Dishonored stands apart from other stealth titles with its curious blend of mysticism and brute force, and with its emphasis on moral choices.
+To be honest, I’m not sure how these elements ought to be depicted on the big screen.
+All I can say is, I’d be deeply inclined to watch to find out.

-In short, like all entries on this list, whether a Dishonored movie adaptation would work stands on whether the studio making it truly understands what made the two games in the series so absorbing.
+In short, like all entries on this list, whether a Dishonored video game movie adaptation would work stands on whether the studio making it understands what made the two titles in the series so absorbing.
 A lot of that fascination doesn’t only involve the action, it has to do with how every Dishonored character has a darker side too.
 Portrayed by the right actors, I believe we could have the next The Dark Knight in the making.